Addis Ababa Federal Police

-The Addis Ababa Federal Police (Amharic: የአዲስ አበባ ፌድራል ፖሊስ) is the law enforcement division of the Ethiopian Federal Police in Addis Ababa city administration.
+The Addis Ababa Federal Police (Amharic: የአዲስ አበባ ፌድራል ፖሊስ) is the law enforcement division of the Ethiopian Federal Police operating in Addis Ababa City Administration.
 Established in 2003 by Proclamation of Council of Ministers No.96/2003, it has the main duty of safeguard public security and peace and comply to the Constitution and the law of the country by preventing crimes.
 It is administered by the Addis Ababa City Administration Police Commission, which is responsible to the Federal Police Commission of Ethiopia.

 Tasks

 Addis Ababa Federal Police is administered by the City Administration Police Commission which has its own legal personality.
 The Commission is responsible to the Federal Police Commission, which has ability to determine or structure the Commission organization, procedure, training, policies pertaining to crime prevention and investigation, directions of strategy and standardization.
 The City Administration follows and determines on the commission's plan budget, assignment and day-to-day activity.

 Under regulation may be cited as the "Addis Ababa City Police Commission Establishment Council of Ministers Regulation No 96/2003":

 In this regulation, unless the context requires otherwise: